About

 The Conservancy’s park role includes its service as official steward of the St. Vartan Park garden in cooperation with NYC Parks.

-Before he created the Conservancy, O’Keefe led an advocacy campaign that successfully opened the park’s city-owned garden to the general public for a trial period after decades of closure.
+Before he founded the Conservancy, East Midtown Manhattan community leader Kevin O’Keefe led an advocacy campaign that successfully opened the park’s city-owned garden to the general public for a trial period after decades of closure.
 The garden’s perpetual public access started in sync with the formation of the Conservancy.

 In November 2024 with the addition of a fully accessible enhanced garden entrance and new pathway, the Conservancy completed a celebrated five-phase garden equity plan that values inclusivity, diversity, mental health and other community needs in accord with New York State human rights law.
 The garden serves as the community’s emblematic village green.